Lynk4/Project-C2/Telegram C2/README.md

 ### 🔧 Setup Guide (Step by Step)
-### Step 1: Create Telegram Bot
+### 🥇 Step 1: Create Telegram Bot

-- Open Telegram on any device
+Open Telegram on any device 📱💻

-- Search for @BotFather (official bot creator)
+Search for @BotFather

-- Start chat and send: /newbot
+Start chat and send: /newbot

-- Choose a name for your bot (e.g., "SystemMonitor")
+Choose a name (e.g., SystemMonitor)

-- Choose a username ending with 'bot' (e.g., "system_monitor_bot")
+Choose a username ending with bot
+(e.g., system_monitor_bot)

-- SAVE THE TOKEN provided (looks like: 1234567890:ABCdefGHIjklMNOpqrSTUvwxYZ)
+💾 SAVE THE TOKEN
+(Example: 1234567890:ABCdefGHIjklMNOpqrSTUvwxYZ)

 ---

-### Step 2: Get Your Chat ID
+### 🥈 Step 2: Get Your Chat ID

-- use chatid.py to get it........
+Use chatid.py to retrieve it 🆔

-- Save the number (e.g., 123456789)
+Save the number (e.g., 123456789)

 ---

-### Step 3: Configure the Agent
+### 🥉 Step 3: Configure the Agent

 ```python3
 # In the script, edit these lines: